Multi-peak semiclassical bound states for Fractional Schr\"{o}dinger Equations with fast decaying potentials: Introduction and main results

-We organize this paper as follows.
-In Section 2, we give a variational framework and the penalized scheme and especially we construct a mountain path class on $[0,1]^k$, we show the existence of solutions which owns $k$-peaks to the penalized problem via minimax-theorem.
-In Section 3, we prove the concentration phenomena which shows that $u_{\varepsilon}$ has exactly $k$ peaks.
-In Section 4, we construct penalized function and the corresponding barrier functions to show that the solution of penalized problem is indeed a solution of the original equation \eqref{eq1.1}.
-During our construction, the range $p\in (2 + \frac{2s}{N - 2s},2^*_s)$ and the decay assumption on $V$ are essential.
+The paper is organized as follows: in Section 2, we establish the penalized scheme.
+By using the compact property of the set consisting of positive radial least energy solutions and the deformation idea in Lemma 2.2 of \cite{MW}, we construct a $(PS)_c$ sequence with $k$-peaks in $\Lambda$, and then get a penalized multi-peak solution.
+In Section \ref{s4}, we construct a penalized function to prove that the penalized solution is indeed a solution of the original equation \eqref{eq1.1}.
+In the Appendix we will give some tedious energy estimates caused by the nonlocal operator.